mdvanes/homeremote/README.md

 Note:

-AppCache will fail when using a self-signed certificate.
+1. AppCache will fail when using a self-signed certificate.
 Starting Chrome with ```--ignore-certicate-errors``` should help, and also using a real certificate should work.
 Otherwise, for testing AppCache, just use the non-SSL entrypoint at :3000
+2. The SSL certificate that I created for use within the network (e.g. "foo.local") also seems to works for the external domain (e.g. "foo.com"), albeit with warnings.
+This is good enough for now.

 ### TODO

 * Implement server call and upstart script for Radio toggle -> mostly done, implement get info buttons
+* move /react to /
 * convert less to libsass
 * add timer to turn a switch on or off.
 Maybe with: https://www.npmjs.com/package/node-schedule
 * add http basic authentication (or better digest access?)